pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

     oidc:
       userAccessibleOauthIssuerHost: <insert-external-ip-address-or-dns-name>
     ```
-## Deploy Pachyderm Locally With Envoy
+## Deploy Pachyderm Locally With a Proxy

 This section is an alternative to the default [local deployment instructions](../../../getting-started/local-installation){target=_blank}.
-It uses a variant of the original local values.yaml to enable Envoy.
+It uses a variant of the original local values.yaml to enable a proxy.

 When done with the [Prerequisites](../../../getting-started/local-installation/#prerequisites){target=_blank}, [deploy Pachyderm](#deploy-pachyderm-community-edition-or-enterprise-with-console) (with or without Console) on your local cluster by using the following values.yaml rather than the one provided in the original installation steps, then [Connect 'pachctl' To Your Cluster](#connect-pachctl-to-your-cluster).